4ouR04/js-stopWatch/README.md

-This project basically has three files ,index.html,styles.scss and behavior.js.They make a simple functional stopwatch.
+This project basically has three files ,index.html,style.css and behavior.js.They make a simple functional stopwatch.<br />
+I implemented concepts of css in linear gradient for the appearance,setinterval for Javascript and HTML for the project as a web application.